behkod/aa-explorer/README.md

 # aa-explorer

-Rust-based Block Explorer for EIP-4337 Account Abstraction
+Block Explorer for EIP-4337 Account Abstraction

+> ⚠️ **WARNING**
+>
+> This is WIP & rapidly changing, Use at your own risk ❗